marcpre/personal_blog_eleventy/README.md

 206. Ask people before you launch about your idea!!!
 207. AI will increase the return on digital investment
 208. saas where the owner of the website decides which information should be published to chatgpt
+209. Prime use case is health within AI